Blef-team/blef_game_engine/README.md

 ### Starting a game

 The first user to join the game is made the 'admin'.
 Users know the nickname of the admin.
-The admin, using their player UUID for authentication, will start the game, at which no more players can join it.
+The admin, using their player UUID for authentication, will start the game, at which point no more players can join it.

 The players are shuffled - i.e. the order of the players in the game (the order in which players make bets) may not be the one in which players join the game.
 In particular, the game admin might not be the starting player in the first round.